 Cash, cash equivalents and short-term investments include cash in banks, money market securities, and bank short-term investments having original maturities of twelve months or less.
-As of August 29, 2020, the Company had no short-term investments.
-As of August 31, 2019, short-term investments consist of certificates of deposits totaling \$4.9 million having original maturities of six and twelve months.
+As of each of August 28, 2021 and August 29, 2020, the Company had no short-term investments.